+Navratri is just around the corner and devotees across India are all set to celebrate the festival from 17th October 2020 to 25th October 2020, with much fun and fervour.
 Navratri is one of the most important festivals of Hindus, celebrated with a lot of enthusiasm and excitement all across the country.
 Traditionally associated with Goddess Durga and worshiping her nine incarnations, the festival holds significance in north India, West Bengal, as well as the central and western regions of the country.
 While some strictly believe in holding fast for all nine days, most people fast only on the first and the last days, and a few just abstain from consuming alcohol, onion, garlic or non-vegetarian items.
 Interestingly, the festival chalks out a strict list of food items that one can consume while fasting.
 It is during Navratras that a few ingredients, which otherwise get a convenient skip in a regular Indian kitchen - resume utmost importance.
 So, why is it that a set of food items are strictly prohibited during the festival?
 What difference does rock salt consumption has over the regular table salt?

 We got our thinking caps on and tried to reason the above and many other similar questions associated with Navratri: